-Business Studies Department Mission Statement 2020 Mrs. Ahmed
+Business Studies Department Mission Statement by Mrs. Ahmed

 “Success is not final; failure is not fatal: it is the courage to continue that counts.” – Winston Churchill

 Business Studies is such an important subject and is the root of how the world exists today.
 Without business, many of us would not be able to do what we do.
 The vision of the Business Studies department is to share the passion of this important subject and bring Business Studies to life at the British School Alexandria (BSA).
 We aspire to teach our students how to be successful entrepreneurs and business leaders, considering that every student has the potential to be the leaders of our next generation.
 We aim to equip them with the right tools to enter the business world confidently and successfully, possessing the characteristics needed for success.
 At BSA, we aspire to make every business lesson enjoyable, productive, and beneficial so that we can create a solid foundation for our next generation leaders.

 Our mission is to bring the world of business into the classroom and allow our students to grow by providing the necessary tools and resources to achieve their aims and objectives.
 We aim to make every lesson successful in fulfilling learning objectives by structuring every lesson to prepare students for their examinations and development of skills necessary to become our future leaders.

 The key areas that we aim for our students to achieve are being innovative, engaged, confident, responsible, and reflective.
 We believe that by encouraging our students to develop these areas, our students will be exposed to opportunities that will allow effective learning to take place, which will then lead them to complete their course and providing them with the necessary academic qualifications needed for higher education or future business careers.